top of page

 Living Things

-How do we know when something is living or non-living?
-During this active, hands-on program, students will scour their schoolyard looking for examples of living and non-living items.
-NSNP’s educators will lead the students in a guided exploration of their items and begin to identify characteristics of living and non-living using grade level vocabulary.
+During this active, hands-on program, students will scour their schoolyard looking for examples of both living and nonliving items.
+NSNP’s educators will lead students in a guided exploration of their items and begin to identify characteristics of living and non-living using grade-level vocabulary.
 By the end of the program, students will be able to state three characteristics that define a living thing.

 Animal Adaptations – Senses